geoserver/geoserver.github.io/_posts/2021-03-22-geoserver-2-19-0-released.md

 ## GeoWebCache-S3 extension

-The GeoWebCache S3 blobstore allows to store GeoWebCache tiles in a S3 bucket.
+The GeoWebCache S3 blobstore allows storage of GeoWebCache tiles in a S3 bucket.
 It has been also tested with a few other S3 compatible blob storage mechanisms, such as [Minio](https://min.io/).

 This plugin is particularly useful when deploying GeoServer on AWS, but also when setting up a shared tile storage in Kubernetes.